robbiemallett/weddell_history/README.md

-# Data and code for floe-related figures in Willatt, Mallett et al. (In Review)
+# Data and code for floe-related figures in Willatt et al. (In Review)

 This repository contains the necessary data and code to produce Figure 1 of the main manuscript, and Supplementary Figure S1.

+The code is found in /notebooks/

+Data is in /data/, with the exception of the OSISAF ice motion vectors which need to be downloaded from the links below.

 ## Back-tracing the floe trajectories